Danielle Scott (freestyle skier)

 Danielle Scott (born 7 March 1990) is an Australian freestyle skier specialising in Aerial Skiing.
 Scott represented Australia at the 2014, 2018 and 2022 Olympic Winter Games.
-She won a silver medal the 2023 FIS Freestyle World Ski Championships, a silver medal at the 2017 FIS World Ski Championships and a bronze medal at the 2013 FIS Freestyle World Ski Championships.
+She won a silver medal at the 2023 FIS Freestyle World Ski Championships, a silver medal at the 2017 FIS World Ski Championships and a bronze medal at the 2013 FIS Freestyle World Ski Championships.
 Scott was offered a scholarship for Artistic Gymnastics at the age of 7 at the Australian Institute of Sport, being the youngest athlete to be offered a scholarship at the Australian Institute of Sport.